disinformationalist/push_swap/README.md

 				subsequence length = 2 * √total length

 So for 100, we have 2 * sqrt(100) = 20.
 With 100 thats 20%, So the method will work pretty good.
 But for 500,
-we have 2 * sqrt(500) = 45, so even the expected best case is only 9 percent of out stack.
+we have 2 * sqrt(500) = 45, so even the expected best case is only 9 percent of our stack.

 But how can we find the largest one quickly?
 To check every possible way is too computationally intensive with larger sets, While good algos for L.I.S. exist,